 What happened to Non-Seamless View?
 Can I access the USGS

 Yes!
-New in version 11.02: the non-seamless view mode has been integrated into TNP's new design and is included as an "edition" of the Standard USGS Topographic map type.
+The non-seamless view mode has been integrated into TNP's new design and is included as an "edition" of the Standard USGS Topographic map type.
 When the USGS Topographic (Topo) map type is selected on the tool bar, change the edition to Standard USGS with Collars.
 The collars will be revealed, and all other functions of the software will be available (including printing/publishing, copy to clipboard, and georeferenced exporting.)

 Can I downgrade back to version 10.42?

-While you can certainly uninstall TNP 11 (using the Windows Control Panel) and reinstall (using your 10.42 Installer DVD and declining all software updates) we do not recommend doing so.
+While you can certainly uninstall the current version of TNP (using the Windows Control Panel) and reinstall (using your 10.42 Installer DVD and declining all software updates) we do not recommend doing so.

-1. The servers containing the 2014 (and older) aerial photos used by TNP 10 will not be updated with 2015 or 2016 aerial photos.
-Instead, these will be decommissioned in 2017.
-To obtain the latest aerial photos (and utilize the high-resolution satellite images) version 11 of TNP must be employed.
+1. The servers containing the 2014 (and older) aerial photos used by TNP 10 have not been updated with 2015, 2016 or 2017 aerial photos.
+Instead, these servers have been decommissioned.
+To obtain the latest aerial photos (and utilize the high-resolution satellite images) the current version of TNP must be employed.

 2. Further software upgrades for version 10 will not be available.
 In fact, should you choose to downgrade, you may want to turn off the "check for software updates" preference in File, Preferences, Internet Access and Map Cache to avoid being further alerted as we continue to refine and improve Terrain Navigator Pro.

 3. We can not offer technical support for discontinued versions of TNP.
 TNP 10.42 was discontinued upon the release of TNP 11 on 12/1/2016.
 Technical support for version 10.42 ended one year later.